Thinking Beyond Borders for Belgium

 Resident taxpayers always have to file a tax return.
 For non-residents who have received Belgian-sourced employment income, there is also a tax return filing obligation in all instances.
 Belgium does not have a system of final wage withholding taxes for employment income.

 Withholdings from employment income apply if the employee is paid via a Belgian payroll or is working for a direct branch of a foreign employer in Belgium.
+As from 1 January 2019, Belgian companies also have a reporting obligation for remuneration paid or granted by a foreign related company.
+As from 1 March 2019, a formal wage withholding tax obligation was introduced on the same type of remuneration.
+The new reporting and wage tax obligations on income attributed by a foreign related company are irrespective of any cost charge to or involvement of the Belgian subsidiary.
 If wage withholding tax is applicable, or if the employer deducts the remuneration for Belgian corporate tax purposes, the employer has to establish a wage tax reporting card (fiche 281.10).
 This fiche 281.10 must be filed with the tax authorities, generally in the month of February of the year following the year of payment.

-A work permit (in case of an employment in Belgium of maximum 90 days) or a Single Permit (in case of an employment in Belgium for more than 90 days) and a Belgian visa (type C or D depending on the situation) must be applied for before the individual enters Belgium.
+A work permit (in case of an employment in Belgium of maximum 90 days, unless exceptions are applicable) or a Single Permit (in case of an employment in Belgium for more than 90 days) and a Belgian visa (type C or D depending on the situation) must be applied for before the individual enters Belgium.
 The type of work permit or Single Permit required will depend on the purpose of the individual’s entry into Belgium.

 EEA and Swiss nationals do not require work permits and/or visas.